acquia/lightning/README.md

 #### Short-term media roadmap

-We hope to make the following enhancements to the Media Feature prior to releasing Beta 1:
+We hope to make the following enhancements to the Media Feature soon after releasing Beta 1:

 * Ability to float media left or right, display inline, or display block with no